-Alternative 1 is projected to provide 163 recreational fishing days, closing by mid-August when landings are projected to reach the current ACT (217,100 lbs ww), based on the Gulf Gray Triggerfish Recreational Tool (Appendix D).
-However, as the stock rebuilds this projected closure could fluctuate annually, as it has since 2012.
+Alternative 1 is projected to provide 163 recreational fishing days, closing by mid-August when landings are projected to reach the current ACT (217,100 lbs ww), based on the Gulf Grav Triggerfish Recreational Decision Tool (Appendix D).
+However, as the stock rebuilds, this projected closure could fluctuate annually, as it has since 2012.
 In 2016, for example, the recreational sector did not re-open in August, because the adjusted ACT was estimated to have been reached prior to the June 1 through July 31 fixed closed season.
 Despite the in-season AM, adjusted ACT, and 2-month fixed closed season, recreational landings have continued to exceed the adjusted ACT.
-If the Council decides not to modify the recreational fixed closed season (June 1 through July 31) then additional management measures will likely be needed in order to constrain landings to the recreational ACT selected in Action 2 and avoid a longer closed season.
+If the Council decides not to modify the recreational fixed closed season (June 1 through July 31) then additional management measures will likely be needed to constrain landings to the recreational ACT selected in Action 2 and avoid a longer closed season.
 Gray triggerfish and red snapper co-occur on reefs in the northern Gulf.
 Currently, the recreational red snapper season is open during June so anglers may not currently land gray triggerfish while fishing for red snapper.
 Discarded gray triggerfish are estimated to have a minimal mortality (SEDAR 9 2006a; SEDAR 9 Update 2011b; SEDAR 43 2015).
 Therefore, retaining the current closed season, which overlaps with part of the red snapper season would not be expected to substantially increase dead discards.

 Alternative 2 would establish a fixed closed season for gray triggerfish from June through August.
 Alternative 3 would establish a fixed recreational closed season for gray triggerfish from January 1 through July 31.
 Preferred Alternative 4 and Alternative 5 would maintain the June 1 through July 31 closed season, and establish an additional fixed recreational closed season.
-Preferred Alternative 4 would establish the additional fixed recreational closed season for gray triggerfish during the months of January and February, and Alternative 5 would establish the additional fixed recreational closed season for gray triggerfish during the months of January and February, and Alternative 5 would establish the additional fixed recreational closed season during the month of January.
+Preferred Alternative 4 would establish the additional fixed recreational closed season for gray triggerfish during the months of January and February, and Alternative 5 would establish the additional fixed recreational closed season during the month of January.
 The estimates of total projected landings are in Table 2.3.2.
-If the Council uses closed seasons alone to constrain the recreational harvest, Alternative 3 is the most conservative alternative the Council is currently considering and it is estimated to constrain landings to 148,177 lbs ww.
+If the Council uses closed seasons alone to constrain the recreational harvest, Alternative 3 is the most conservative alternative and is estimated to constrain landings to 148,177 lbs ww.

 Table 2.3.2.
-Total recreational projected landings expected by closing single months or a combination of months and maintaining the minimum size limit of 14 inches fork length (FL), 2 fish bag limit, and assuming no effort shifting.
+Total recreational projected landings expected by closing single months or a combination of months and maintaining the minimum size limit of 14 inches FL, 2-fish bag limit, and assuming no effort shifting.